Egoless product building

-People spend months, sometimes years doing research, on what to build, how to build, who will use it, and much more.
-For the most part of the product building process, very few people ( 2 – 3 people in most cases) put their thoughts into the idea, that will go into the DNA of the product.
-When there are fewer minds, the views are highly biased towards ones’ own prospective.
+People spend months, sometimes years, researching what to build, how to build, who will use it, etc. For most of the product building process, very few people (two-three people in most cases) put their thoughts into the idea that will go into the DNA of the product.
+When there are fewer minds, the views are highly biased toward ones' perspective.

-From your mentors to investors, friends to neighbours, basically everyone you talk to will have suggestions, ideas, and opinions.
-It varies from UX to features, market to hiring, PR to pricing.
+From your mentors to investors, friends to neighbors, basically everyone you talk to will have suggestions, ideas, and opinions.
+It varies from UX to features, market to hiring, and PR to pricing.

-The 2-3 people, are risking their valuable time in building the product and turning their idea to reality.
-But more often than not, people will have strong biases and opinions.
-That is why the people who are part of this process are often opinionated.
-Otherwise idea will change with every suggestion, and the product will never see the light.
+The first two or three people risk their valuable time building the product and turning their idea into reality.
+Which is why they are often opinionated.
+Otherwise, the idea will change with every suggestion, and the product will never see the light.

-What happens when there are 2 opinions for one particular thing?
+What happens when there are two opinions on one particular thing?
 Which one to consider?
-Who will decide which one is better? without realising it, debates will tun into a chaos.
-Questioning every detail, every move, directions and what not!
-No one wants to spoil the product, it is just that each individual is seeking a different direction for the product.
+Who will decide which one is better?
+Without realizing it, debates will turn into chaos.
+They are questioning every detail, every move, direction, and whatnot!
+No one wants to spoil the product; it is just that each individual is seeking a different approach to the product.

-Listen what others are saying, and then try to see what is the reason behind it.
+Listen to what others are saying, and then try to see the reason behind it.
 Let them complete their point, do not cut them off in the middle.

-That moment when we start the answer by re-framing his/her own question to fit to his prospective.
+That moment when we start the answer by re-framing their question to fit our perspective.

-Q: "Why do you think user will like 3 column layout? better than 2 column?”
+Q: "Why do you think the user will like the three-column layout? better than two columns?"

-A: "Why do you think 2 column is better?"
+A: "Why do you think two columns are better?"

 Rhetorical questions are better left outside the conversation.

-Organize your thoughts, before jumping to beat them in their argument.
-It is absolutely fine to say, "Hmm, I have not thought it through! let me get back to you on that point."
-Later go back to them and try to answer that genuinely.
+Organize your thoughts before jumping to beat them in their argument.
+It is OK to say, "Hmm, I have not thought it through! let me get back to you on that point."
+Later, go back to them and try to answer that genuinely.

-This will drive home the positive gesture of yours, that you are trying to validate the best solution for that problem, rather than just trying to prove them wrong.
+This will drive home the positive gesture that you are trying to validate the best solution for that problem rather than just proving them wrong.

-Most of the times when our view hits a roadblock we panic and struggle to come up with a reason why it failed, who failed it etc… It is better to say “Look, I was wrong!".
-Things will fail and people who work together will find a better solution.
+When our view hits a roadblock, we panic and struggle to determine why it failed, who failed it, etc. It is better to say, "Look, I was wrong!".
+Things will fall eventually, and people who work together will find a better solution.
 So be honest in admitting it.

 The above logic will also apply when others fail.
-Do not blame people that they failed in something.
+Do not blame people that they failed.

-Instead of saying “See, I told you so” get back to the white board and think how to fix it.
-That will give them the opportunity to think harder next time, without feeling guilty.
+Instead of saying, "See, I told you so," get back to the whiteboard and think about how to fix it.
+That will allow people to think harder next time without feeling guilty.

-In debates people get convinced, it is ok to change your views.
-Accept the fact, It is not really a defeat.
-Remember you have learned something new.
+In debates, people get convinced that it is OK to change their views.
+Accept the fact; It is not a defeat.
+Remember, you have learned something new.

 Data speaks for itself.
-If you think the direction of thinking is wrong then give examples, back it up with data.
+If you think the direction of thinking is wrong, give examples and back it up with data.
 Make them believe you but do not throw random numbers.

-"I know like 20 apps which do exactly the same thing!"
+"I know like 20 apps which do the same thing!"

 See the difference?!

-In case of deadlock, where nobody is able to convince others.
-Give preference to others and try their idea.
-“Ok, that may not work, but lets do a small experiment and see where it goes."
+In decision making, when you cannot convince others, give preference to others and try their idea.
+"OK, that may not work, but let's do a small experiment and see where it goes."